-Impact reports are published on a yearly basis for each AIF managed by the Company.
+Impact reports are published on a yearly basis depending of the AIF.

 The annual impact report objective is to assess the AIF's contribution to financial inclusion and to the achievement of the SDGs in emerging and frontier markets, as defined in the mission and investment strategy of each fund.